SaranBodduluri/saranbodduluri/README.md

 - ✍️ I also write blogs.
 Here's my [substack](https://saranbluri.substack.com/).

-- 🌱 I’m currently focused on learning **Feature Engineering and topics in Quant Finance**.
+- 🌱 I’m currently focused on learning **World Modeling and topics in Quant Finance**.

 - 👯 I’m looking forward to collaborating on **Finance and ML projects**.